Top 5 historic sites Croatia

 Photo:The main Trogir promenade with palm trees

-If you like sightseeing we recommend you to take a sightseeing tour through the Mediterranean streets of the old town.
-Be sure to stop by Fortress Kamerlengo, the Saint Lawrence Cathedral, and the city gate and walls.
+If you like sightseeing we recommend a tour through the Mediterranean streets of the old town.
+Stop by Fortress Kamerlengo, the Saint Lawrence Cathedral, and the city gate and walls.

 Sailing boats and fortress Kamerlengo in Trogir